 1) Apply to Modesto Junior College on-line-MJC Application

-3) Complete the Free Application For Student Aide (FAFSA) and the Board of Governors Fee Waiver (BOGW)-FAFSA Website
+2) Complete the Free Application For Student Aide (FAFSA) and the California College Promise Grant (formerly BOGW)-FAFSA Website

-5) Complete the CARE Application and TANF Verification forms (Must be single Parent head of household, receiving TANF for you or your child, have a child under 14yrs)
+4) Complete the CARE Application and TANF Verification forms (Must be single Parent head of household, receiving TANF for you or your child.
+Please contact CARE Office for Application).